RunSoul22/RunSoul22/README.md

 # About Soul22
-My name is Soul22, and I am an independent blockchain security researcher.
+My name is Soul22 :v:, and I am an independent blockchain security researcher.

 - Currently, I am actively participating in audit contests on platforms like code4rena and sherlock.
 - My goal is to find as many vulnerabilities as possible.
-- DM me if you would like to collaborate in audit contests.
+- DM me if you would like to collaborate in audit contests.  :two_men_holding_hands:

 # Soul22's wall of achievements